How important are chemical reactions?

 Long ago, people discovered that:

-Every living thing is like a remarkably well-organized, highly sophisticated, self-managing chemistry set.
+Every living thing is a remarkably well-organized, self-managing chemistry set.

 Furthermore, our high tech society would be impossible without our ability to control chemical reactions – the screen you’re viewing right now is just one example of a device that would be impossible to make.

-So, on a one to ten scale of scientific importance, chemical reactions rate eleven ten.
+So, on a one to ten scale of scientific importance, chemical reactions rate ten.

 - How to harness and control the reaction between oxygen and wood to make fire.